icon

 Date: August 3, 2022

 AES Crypt is a file encryption software for multiple platforms.
 AES Crypt for Linux built using the source on GitHub and having the version number 3.11 has a vulnerability with respect to reading user-provided passwords and confirmations via command-line prompts.
 Passwords lengths were not checked before being read.
 This vulnerability may lead to buffer overruns.
-This does _not_ affect source code found on aescrypt.com, nor is the vulnerability present when providing a password or a key via the `-p` or `-k` command-line options.
+This does not affect source code found on aescrypt.com, nor is the vulnerability present when providing a password or a key via the "-p" or "-k" command-line options.
 The problem was fixed via in commit 68761851b and will be included in release 3.16.
 Users are advised to upgrade.
-Users unable to upgrade should us the `-p` or `-k` options to provide a password or key.
+Users unable to upgrade should us the "-p" or "-k" options to provide a password or key.

 Language: C